 In war, a defeat is usually measured in the consensus of world powers, the resources and land taken off each other.
 Business is similar, but some losses are apparent.
 Like when a company files for administration or loses significance market share.
 However, the growth potential is limitless.
 The competition may be fierce; there is sufficient space for everyone.
 So, keep going.
 War has rules of engagement dictated by the significant geopolitical powers.
 Lines are not crossed.

 In this article, titled, Divide and conquer: What war can teach you about business, we offered our thoughts on what war can teach you about business.
-We looked at strategies, tactics, beating the big companies, how winning is measured.
+We looked at strategies, tactics, beating the big companies and how winning is measured.
 We looked at the resources required to win a war and to defeat your competitor in a skirmish.
-Also, how to play by the rules.
+And how to play by the rules.